Rabah Saâdane: Playing career

 Saâdane was born in Batna.
 In the mid-1960s, he was promoted to the senior team of the MSP Batna at the age of 16 when he was only a cadet at the time.
 He continued pursuing his education completing secondary school at the Lycée Ahmed Reda Houhou in Constantine where he had gained a certificate of baccalaureate.
 He then signed for MO Constantine, he continued pursuing his education in Constantine and gained a Ph.D.
 He signed for JS El Biar after his brief stint at MO Constantine.
 He later signed for USM Blida.
 Saâdane had played for all the youth teams for Algeria, before receiving his first call-up to the senior team by coach Rachid Mekhloufi, but he was forced to end his playing career at the age of 27 years because of an injury gained from a car accident.

-According to some sources, he would have played for Stade Rennais.
+According to some sources, he would have played for Rennes.
 However, Saâdane personally confirmed he never played in France, where he attended coaching lessons given by Georges Boulogne.

 Managerial career

-He was an assistant coach next to Abdelhamid Kermali who led the Algerian under-20 youth team in 1978, to the 1979 FIFA World Youth Championship.
+Saâdane was an assistant coach next to Abdelhamid Kermali who led the Algerian under-20 youth team in 1978, to the 1979 FIFA World Youth Championship.
 Which in turn was the country's first participation in a major tournament, since gaining its independence from France.
 He was replaced by Rachid Hanifi for the 1979 FIFA World Youth Championship, where they managed to reach the quarter-finals of the tournament with whom they eventually met Argentina with the young Diego Armando Maradona who played remarkably in the competition showing truly what an exceptional talent he was at the time.